kohler/click/README.md

 * `drivers/e1000*`, `etc/linux-*-patch`, `linuxmodule/proclikefs.c`: These
   portions of the Click software are derived from the Linux kernel, and are thus distributed under the GNU General Public License, version 2.
-The GNU General Public License is available [via the Web](http://www.gnu.org/licenses/gpl.html) or in `etc/COPYING`.
+The GNU General Public License is available [via the Web](http://www.gnu.org/licenses/gpl.html) and in `etc/COPYING`.

 * `include/click/bigint.hh`: This portion of the Click software derives from the GNU Multiple Precision Arithmetic Library, and is thus distributed under the GNU Lesser General Public License, version 3.
-This license is available [via the Web](http://www.gnu.org/licenses/lgpl.html) or in the `etc/COPYING.lgpl`.
+This license is available [via the Web](http://www.gnu.org/licenses/lgpl.html) and in `etc/COPYING.lgpl`.

 Element code that uses only Click’s interfaces will *not* be derived from the Linux kernel.
 (For instance, those interfaces have multiple implementations,